hrassi/esp32_credentials_parameters/readme.txt

 # ESP32 Params System — Usage Guide

 ## What this is
-A reusable MicroPython module for ESP32 that lets you store and edit project parameters (wifi credentials, settings, variables...) in a simple text file, editable from your phone via a web interface.
+A reusable MicroPython module for ESP32 Ceated by HRASSI that lets you store and edit project parameters (wifi credentials, settings, variables...) in a simple text file, editable from your phone via a web interface.